hilo-software/ebike-battery-manager/README.md

     - This particular approach expects a Google app password: https://support.google.com/mail/answer/185833?hl=en-GB
 - smtp.sendmail is the underlying mechanism so different smtp servers can be used.
 Modify as needed.
 ## Usage
-- The script handles a daily charge scenario and depends on outside support for continuous daily runs.
+- The script handles a daily charge scenario and depends on outside support such as crontab for scheduling runs over time.
 - Users should keep same battery in each plug/charger if possible and at a minimum need to match battery and chargers from the same manufacturer.
 ### Command line arguments